The brawl for Halifax West Armdale

 The Candidates

 Incumbent Linda Mosher, regional councillor since 2000, is running once again this election, though has had to take some time away from her campaign due to her husband’s health.
 Although she says it could not be a worse time for an election, Mosher is still very much in this race (she did win with 57 percent of the vote last time around).

-Front-runner Shawn Cleary is attempting to unseat the longtime councillor.
+Front-runner Front-running challenger Shawn Cleary is attempting to unseat the longtime councillor.
 Cleary is a Mount Saint Vincent University business professor and PhD candidate.
 The political rivalry between the two took a bizarre turn back in May, when Mosher admitted to buying domain names for Cleary’s first and last names—later releasing them after the news broke.
 Also on the ballot is security guard Kyle Woodbury, who calls himself a youthful alternative for council and a working-class “regular joe.”

 The Issues